ArnavKhurana22/IntelUnnati/readme.md

-Overview
+Overview (problem statement 4)
-Customer Analytics with AI is a real-time retail analytics dashboard that uses YOLOv8 for object detection and tracking to monitor customer behavior in a convenience store.
+Enhancing customer experience with AI driven insights is a real-time retail analytics dashboard that uses YOLOv8 for object detection and tracking to monitor customer behavior in a convenience store.
 The system dynamically identifies crowded areas, tracks dwell times, and provides actionable recommendations such as restocking shelves or optimizing store operations.
 It supports both webcam input and video file uploads, making it versatile for various retail environments.

 Features
 Real-Time Object Detection: Tracks customers using YOLOv8 with bounding boxes and unique IDs.